 The School of Electronic, Electrical and Systems Engineering excellence in teaching and research is recognised by continually achieving high scores when assessed.

-The turnover on research is £2 million per year, and in the last government Research Assessment Exercise (RAE) the School received a grade 5.
-This indicates that a large part of the research in the School is at world leading level, and this continues to be a major factor in the School's success.
-The £2 million comes from a variety of sources including UK government and industry as well as the European Union.
+The turnover on research is £4 million per year, and in the last government Research Excellence Framework (REF) 86% of of the School's research ranked as world-leading or internationally excellent.
+This continues to be a major factor in the School's success.
+The £4 million comes from a variety of sources including UK government and industry as well as the European Union.
 We are always very successful in getting European funding for many of our research projects.

 The School has a large number of activities, ranging from the teaching of undergraduate degrees, to using our expertise to help local companies.
 Whichever aspect of Electronic, Electrical and Systems Engineering is of interest, we usually have some form of activity in the School.
 Looking through these web pages will show you the range of course and research activities.